hgaibor/AutoHotkey-HGE-Scripts/USAGE-GUIDE.md

 ### Variables description
 - **WinEnvName=** --> Descriptive name for this script instance, internal logic *may* allow to run several copies of the same script with different `ahk` and its associated `ini` and `ahk_hotkeys` files names. **NOT TESTED**
 - **RunScriptAsAdmin=** --> Run script as admin user.- This is needed for the `VPN add route` function to work correctly, if you're not going to use that function, leave the default `no` as value.
 This ws added to fix an issue #020
-- **BrowsersProfiles-MaxBrowserArguments=** --> Use these variable to increase the amount of arguments the `OpenWebSiteWithInput` function loop will read, Default value of 10 should be more than enough for most cases
+- **BrowsersProfiles-MaxBrowserArguments=** --> Use these variable to increase the amount of arguments the `ShowOpenWebSiteWithInput` function loop will read, Default value of 10 should be more than enough for most cases
-- **OpenWebSiteWithInput-MaxOpenWebSiteInputs=** --> Use these variable to increase the maximum amount of inputs that the `OpenWebSiteWithInput` function loop will request, set this value equally or higher than the `[OpenWebSiteWithInput]` Website with the most input.
+- **ShowOpenWebSiteWithInput-MaxOpenWebSiteInputs=** --> Use these variable to increase the maximum amount of inputs that the `ShowOpenWebSiteWithInput` function loop will request, set this value equally or higher than the `[ShowOpenWebSiteWithInput]` Website with the most input.
 Usual cases should require 2-3 inputs, but you can use as much as 10 which is the default value for this file, or increase it if you **really** need more.
 - **CreateOpenFolder_X-MaxFolderSlots=100=** --> UNLIMITED FOLDERS SLOTS!!
 This variable will define how many loop iterations the script will do to read defined folder shortcuts from the `CreateOpenFolder_X` section below.
 Set this value to be equal or higher than the maximum ID defined on the `[CreateOpenFolder_X]` section.

 ### AHK related function shortcut example